Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Other client requirements for the module are:
 * LibreOffice 4.0 or later is installed
 * Java 1.6 or later available as a browser plugin and that java is allowed to run signed applets.
-* For Alfresco SSL enpoints, only valid certificates will work.
+* For Alfresco SSL endpoints, only valid certificates will work.
 Self signed certificates on the Alfresco side will not work.

 Building
 --------